Yankees vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has 50 hits with 12 doubles, three triples, eight home runs and 24 walks.
-He has driven in 39 runs with 13 stolen bases.
+- Mullins has 50 hits with 12 doubles, three triples, eight home runs, 24 walks and 39 RBI.
+He's also stolen 13 bases.

 Mullins Recent Games